 At-home LED light therapy devices have two main applications: for skincare, and for pain relief.
 The benefits depend on the color or light spectrum.
 Red, near-infrared and infrared wavelengths can stimulate cell regeneration and cell metabolism to help reduce wrinkles or other signs of aging.
 Blue light offers antibacterial action that helps treat acne, pimples, and blackheads.
 Infrared light therapy (ILT) penetrates deepest and offers pain relief benefits throughout the body.

-Although light therapy treatment is available from dermatologists, physical therapists, and other physicians, there is also a wide range of devices using LED lights, from blue to infrared, that are available for home use.
+Although light therapy treatment is available from dermatologists, physical therapists, and other physicians, there is also a wide range of devices using LED lights, from Blue LED Lights to help with skincare to Infrared LED Lights for pain relief, that are available for home use.
 Here, we take a look at the different styles of light therapy devices and how to get the most benefit when using them at home.

 What is Light Therapy for Home Use?